cleanunicorn/cleanunicorn-website/content/previous-work.md

 #### Owner, ElasticOrange

-ElasticOrange was a software development company building products for international clients.
+ElasticOrange was a software company that developed products for international clients.

 * **Company** ElasticOrange
 * **Since** October 2014